doncandela/mgah/mgah.md

     The OpenMPI version of `mpirun` has [many other options](https://docs.open-mpi.org/en/main/man-openmpi/man1/mpirun.1.html).
 Note that in other MPI packages such as MPICH  `mpirun` has different, incompatible options.

-  - The speed tests were repeated using the environment **`m4pe`** (external MPI installation) and gave identical speed results, both between ranks on the same node and on different nodes.
+  - The speed tests were repeated using the environment **`m4pe`** (external MPI installation) and gave apparently identical speed results, both between ranks on the same node and on different nodes.
 As noted above this required loading the OpenMPI module and then `--display bindings` no longer showed the core numbers used.

 #### Using `sbatch` to run a simple MPI job<a id="sbatch-mpi"></a>